 Grow new herbs from cuttings easily and for free!
-Late-summer is the perfect time to do this, though cuttings can be taken almost any time.
+Late summer is the perfect time to do this, although cuttings can be taken almost anytime.

 With cuttings, you can increase the number of perennial herbs such as lavender, rosemary, sage and thyme in your garden.
 Semi-ripe cuttings are taken from stems that are beginning to ‘ripen’, or become woody at the base.
 Cuttings are best taken in the morning when it’s cooler, as they are less likely to wilt.